ColinKennedy/tk-config-default2-respawn/adding_code.md

 `{tk-config-default2-respawn}/my_module/my_tool.py`

-To make sure we get the correct path no matter how the Pipeline Configuration is sourced, we'll use the same syntax as before but also include a fancy command that Rezzurect comes with.
+To make sure we get the correct path no matter how the Pipeline Configuration is cloned on-disk, we'll use the same syntax as before but also include a fancy command that Rezzurect comes with.

 ```python